-Second Year Student Assessment (SYSA): The SYSA was introduced to Kean University in Spring 2020 for our Kean_Skylands community.
-As of Fall 2020, all transfer students will receive a link to complete the SYSA, which similar to the CSI and MYSA, serves as a noncognitive assessment determining a student's receptivity to support services, motivations for attending college, and support systems.
+Second Year Student Assessment (SYSA): Similar to the CSI, the SYSA is a non-cognitive assessment that determines a student's motivations and receptivity to support services during their time at Kean University.
 Additionally, it evaluates a student's past educational experiences and based on the data, allows advisors to support students as they continue on their college journey and transition as a new student to Kean.